VermillionOsteichthyes/Bitcoinminer/README.md

 # Bitcoinminer

-- 3074
+3074
-The everything port.
+-The everything port.
-Blocks world updates, damage and buffs mostly.
+-Blocks world updates, damage and buffs mostly.
-Flush Buffer will instantly re-sync you (without unticking). you can use flush buffer instead unticking to update your world.
+-Flush Buffer will instantly re-sync you (without unticking).
+-you can use flush buffer instead unticking to update your world.

-- 27K
+27K
-Player connection port.
+-Player connection port.
-stop player position updates.
+-stop player position updates.
-Prevent matchmaking players.
+-Prevent matchmaking players.
-Keep revive tokens.
+-Keep revive tokens.

-- 7500
+7500
-API updates and items switches.
+-API updates and items switches.
-Auto disable allows you to set a timer for which this module will automatically disable itself after the timer is up unless you’ve unticked already.
+-Auto disable allows you to set a timer for which this module will automatically disable itself after the timer is up unless you’ve unticked already.

 - 30K
 Blocks joining, objectives, world connection.